 If you’re writing something up on the topic and want to educate readers, you must think about this from the perspective of who might be reading it.
 That could be anyone from students learning about the topic all the way to executives who hear about the threat but don’t know exactly what it is.
 You need to add value to their experience so that they stay on the page, interact with it, and then look to respond to a Call-To-Action (CTA).

 One option would be to create something like a “Learning Center” or “Resource Page.”
-You could have a landing page that stores all your Authority Pages and that could reside in your header, footer, or even both.
+You could have a landing page that stores all your Pillar Pages and that could reside in your header, footer, or even both.

 This is important when it comes to constructing your URL, too.
 It needs to be short and concise, and it needs to live high up within your site.